scherzerthesis/thesis/manuscript.md

 Recently, Monte Winslow and his lab at Stanford University has developed **Tu**mor- **Ba**rcode **Seq**uencing (TUBA-SEQ), a rapid, multiplexed, quantitative assay for analyzing the contribution of tumor-suppressor loss _in vivo_.
 This technique works by delivering a uniquely barcoded lentiviral endoing Cre recombinase, to activate Cre-mediated oncogenes, and a guide RNA, to inactivate a single tumor suppressor gene.
 Therefore, each tumor will be driven by the same oncogene, but will have different tumor suppressors inactivated.
 After a period of time (6-24 weeks) tissue is harvested for whole-lung DNA extraction and targeted DNA-sequencing is performed to quantify relative tumor size to spike-in controls[@pmid:28530655].
 Therefore, contribution of a single tumor suppressor can be quantified in single animal.
 Here, we explore the contribution of 11 tumor suppressor genes and 5 controls in the context of our BRAF ^V600E^- driven lung tumor models.

 # Results
+Adenoviral vectors and lentiviral vectors introduced in the lungs of GEMMs offer temporal control and can be titrated to acheive an optimal level of tumor numerosity.
+However, only lentiviral vectors can be used to barcode tumors because they integrate into the genome while adenoviruses do not[@pmid:19561589; @pmid:28530655].
+Together with CRISPR/CAS9 gene editing, lentiviruses have been used to analyzed many genetic interactions of oncogenic _Kras_ driven lung adenocarcinoma[@pmid:29233960;@pmid:28530655].
+To enable simultaneous actvation of BRAF^V600E^ and loss of tumor supressor genes, we bred _Braf^CAT^_; _H11b^LSL-CAS9/+^_ mice.
 To  determine the size of BRAF ^V600E^ tumors and the contribution of 11 tumor suppressor genes (_Trp53, Rb1, Cdkn2a, Apc, Rbm10, Stk11, Setd2, Arid1a, Atm, Keap1, Smad4)_ on BRAF ^V600E^ lung tumorigenesis, we obtained tittered barcoded-lentiviral plasmids that encode Cre-recombinase as well as a sgRNA that inactivates one of eleven tumor suppressors common in lung adenocarcinoma.
 All genes tested are putative tumor suppressor genes commonly lost in human lung cancer patients.
 Each lentiviral solution contained ~1000 individually barcoded lentiviruses.
 We infected both _LSL-Cas9_ and _CAS9_ deficient mice in order to determine the contribution of genetic manipulation and/or deletion of the targeted gene.
 Mice meant to be analyzed after 8 weeks received a viral titer of 1x10^5 while mice mean to be analyzed after 16 weeks received a viral titer of 1x10^4.
 After euthanasia, lungs were collected for genomic DNA extraction, and barcode amplification followed by preperation of sequencing libraries.
 Before genomic extraction and library preparation, a known quantity of known-barcoded cells was added in order to benchmark sequencing reads to a known cell number.

 Gross histologic images of experimental lungs are show an increase in tumor burden with both time (Figure xxx) and CAS9 status (figure xxx).
 Therefore, based on macroscopic inspection, at least one tumor suppressor appeared to cooperate with BRAF ^V600E^ to increase tumor burden.
 In order to determine the fitness landscape of any one particular tumor suppressor, we calculated the relative number of tumor cells in a given tumor using the TUBA-SEQ genomics pipeline.
 After 8 weeks post tumor initiation there no statistically significant contribution of tumor suppressor loss (Figure).
 SETD2 loss was trending towards statistical significance.
 However, 16 weeks post initiation revealed both SETD2 loss and APC loss cooperated with BRAF ^V600E^ to form larger tumors (Figure x).
 APC loss was a suspected hit as we have previously shown that activation of Wnt-beta-catenin signaling promoted BRAF^V600E^ tumorigenesis.
 As APC loss is predicted to increase the activity of Beta-catenin signaling, this result was unsurprising to us.
 However, loss of SETD2 was a novel finding in the context of BRAF ^V600E^ lung tumorigenesis.